-The Unit opened 97 investigations between July 1, 2013 and June 30, 2014 after receiving reports of unregistered builders or violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act or violations of the laws governing deposits on new homes.
-Eighty-one of the investigations resulted in settlements; other enforcement actions have been taken in another eight; and eight have been closed or remain under continuing investigation.5 The Unit receives information from many sources, including consumers, other builders, subcontractors, and permit offices.
+The Unit opened 60 investigations between July 1, 2014 and June 30, 2015 after receiving reports of unregistered builders or violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act or violations of the laws governing deposits on new homes.
+Thirty-six of the investigations resulted in settlements; enforcement actions were filed in another six; seven cases were closed after review; and eleven remain under continuing investigation as of June 30, 2015.
+The Unit receives information from many sources, including consumers, other builders, subcontractors, and permit offices.
 The results of some of these enforcement actions are summarized as follows: